fdoalcos/startingreact/readme.md

-Hi this is the starting of my learning in react.
+Hi this is the start of learning react and become a better developer